Sufism in Algeria

 Sufism is considered as an essential part of Islam In Algeria.
-Sufism was fought and oppressed by the Salafists, and now is again regaining its importance as it was there before Algerian Civil War.
+Sufism was fought and oppressed by the Salafists, and now is again regaining its influence as it existed before the Algerian Civil War.
 Sufis have a considerable influence on both urban and rural society of Algeria.
-Sufism is the part of Algeria as long as 1400 years ago, so recognised as "Home of Sufi Marabouts".
-Most of the people in Algeria are the followers and murids of Sufism.
+The history Sufism in Algeria dates to around 1400 years ago, recognised as "Home of Sufi Marabouts".
+Most Algerians are followers and murids of Sufism.
 Sufism has shaped Algerian society and politics for much of the country's history.
-Today, very few are aware of this legacy.
-Might the Sufis now provide an important contribution to the stability of the country.
+Today, very few are aware of this legacy but Sufism now provides an important contribution to the stability of the country.

 Influence

 Sufism is tightly bounded to the History of Algeria as it is said that the Ottoman governors of Algiers were traditionally crowned in the presence of a great Sufi Sheikh.

 Before and after 1830, under the power of Emir Abdelkader, the Sufis saw their position in Algerian society consolidated and reinforced by the Algerian popular resistance against French invasion.

 Many non-Sufi Muslims and Sufis united to face the Invasion of Algiers in 1830, the French conquest of Algeria and the hegemony of French Algeria.